Aunrihar–Jaunpur line

-The Jaunpur–Dobhi–Aunrihar line is an operating railway line that comes under the jurisdiction of North Eastern Railway zone of Indian Railways in Uttar Pradesh, India.
+The Jaunpur–Kerakat–Aunrihar line is an operating railway line that comes under the jurisdiction of North Eastern Railway zone of Indian Railways in Uttar Pradesh, India.
 It connects the Varanasi–Lucknow line and Varanasi–Chhapra line which is for reducing the rail traffic burden on Varanasi.
 It lies on the Gangetic plain.

 The line has 8 stations, between its start at Aunrihar Junction to its point of termination at Jaunpur Junction.